thejester129/andrewhollis.co.uk/_posts/2025-05-29-likes-jekyll.md

 #### Handler

 Then you'll need some logic to write to the database.
-You'll need a handler to get the views for the current page and one for adding a view when a user opens a page.
+You'll need a handler to get the number of likes for the current page and one for adding a new like when a user click the button.
 `AWS Lambda` is the simplest way to handle both.

 Create a new Lambda using the DDB blueprint, I